jhpyle/docassemble/_docs/groups.md

 block that sets `friend[i].complete = True`.
 This tells **docassemble** that an item `friend[i]` is not fully gathered until `friend[i].complete` is defined.
-Thus, before **docassemble** moves on to the next item in a list, it will run this code block.
-This `code` block will cause other attributes of `friend[i]` to be defined, including `.birthdate` and `.favorite_animal`.
+Thus, before **docassemble** moves on to the next item in a list, it will run this [`code` block] to completion.
+This [`code` block] will cause other attributes of `friend[i]` to be defined, including `.birthdate` and `.favorite_animal`.
 Here is what the revised interview looks like:

 {% include side-by-side.html demo="gather-list-friend-good-order" %}

+Now the order of questions is:

+1. What is the name of your first friend?
+2. What is Fred’s birthdate?
+3. What is Fred’s favorite animal?
+4. Do you have any other friends?
+5. What is the name of your second friend?
+6. What is Sally’s birthdate?
+7. What is Sally’s favorite animal?
+8. Do you have any other friends?

 You can use any attribute you want as the `complete_attribute`.
-Defining a `complete_attribute` simply means that in addition to ensuring that a list item is displayable (i.e., gathering the name of an `Individual`), **docassemble** will also seek a definition of the attribute indicated by `complete_attribute`.
-If `.birthdate` was the only other element we wanted to define during the gathering process, we could have written `friend.complete_attribute = 'birthdate'` and skipped the [`code` block] entirely.
+Defining a `complete_attribute` simply means that instead of ensuring that a list item is displayable (i.e., gathering the name of an `Individual`), **docassemble** will seek a definition of the attribute indicated by `complete_attribute`.
+If `.birthdate` was the only element we wanted to define during the gathering process, we could have written `friend.complete_attribute = 'birthdate'` and skipped the [`code` block] entirely.

 When you write your own class definitions, you can set a default `complete_attribute` that is not really an attribute, but a method